ace-wg/actors/draft-ietf-ace-actors.md

 Symmetric vs Asymmetric Keys
 :       We need keys both for protection of resource access and for
         protection of transport of authentication and authorization information.
-Do we want to support solutions  based on asymmetric keys or symmetric keys in both cases?
+Do we want to support solutions that require the use of asymmetric keys or can we get by with symmetric keys in both cases?

         There are classes of devices that can easily perform symmetric cryptography, but consume considerably more time/battery for